 A room with high ceilings is spacious and relaxing.
 But in the summer, it can leave you a little hot under the collar.
-These rooms are notorious for getting too hot in the summer.
+These rooms, like bedrooms, are notorious for getting too hot in the summer.
 That is, unless you have the right air conditioning system for it.

 We’ve seen homes in Kuna, Meridian, Boise, and Eagle, ID use all sorts of methods to keep these rooms comfortable in the summer: Window units, giant fans, central air turned up way too high, you name it.